-Dubai wasn’t built for pedestrians, and regular pavements are sparse throughout the city.
+Dubai wasn’t built for pedestrians, and pavements and walking streets are sparse throughout the city.
 Fortunately, there are plenty of taxis, as well as a new, state of the art metro.
 Furthermore, app-based driver services such as Uber and Careem are gaining in popularity and provides a smooth way to cruise the city.

 In Dubai, you base your navigation on landmarks and prominent buildings rather than addresses and street numbers.
 It is therefore a good idea to look for distinct buildings near your hotel and always bring a phone number to the reception along with the address in case you get lost.